rquadri/castle/gg.md

 further tuned for each of Castle's customers, and can easily and quickly adjusted for individual users.
-Moreover, if the weights are suitably chosen, the parameter P can even be interpreted as an approximate probability of attack.
+Moreover, if the weights are suitably chosen, the parameter P can even be interpreted as an approximate probability of account compromise.

-So how can the w parameters be optimized once feedback data are available?
+So how can the *w_i* parameters be optimized once feedback data are available?
 The obvious answer is logistic regression.
 The parameter P can be set to either 0 or 1 for legitimate user actions and actions by compromised users, respectively.